College of Health and Human Services

 The mission of the Department of Health and Physical Education is to promote personal and community health, fitness, and wellness through dedicated faculty delivering accredited physical education and athletic training programs.
 These values are taught through individual and team sports activities, professional treatment of athletic injuries, exercise physiology, biomechanical analysis, and healthy living behaviors that serve to prevent disease and promote wellbeing and longevity.

 The Nursing Department curriculum encompasses those aspects of health care, which assist practitioners to identify human health conditions and to diagnose and treat health problems.
 The department advocates quality health care, teaching practices, and behaviors that reflect the values congruent with the ethical practice of nursing.
 Essential values include altruism, equality, aesthetics, freedom, human dignity, justice and truth.

-The mission of the Department of Nutrition and Dietetics is to provide dedicated faculty, quality facilities and a diverse environment which support nationally recognized undergraduate and graduate education, research, and service in the areas of nutrition, dietetics, family/consumer sciences, sports nutrition, and exercise science.
+The mission of the Department of Nutrition and Dietetics is to provide dedicated faculty, quality facilities and a diverse environment which support nationally recognized undergraduate and graduate education, research, and service in the areas of nutrition, dietetics, sports nutrition/exercise science, and family/consumer sciences.

 College of Health and Human Services Website